Bodmer/TFT_eSPI/README.md

 ```
 #include <../TFT_eSPI_Setups/my_setup_select.h>
 ```
-To select a new setup you then edit your own my_setup_select.h file (which will not get over-writtem furing an upgrade).
+To select a new setup you then edit your own my_setup_select.h file (which will not get over-written during an upgrade).

 # News
 1. A new beta test branch has been added to support other processors, in particular STM32: